 Over the course of the past decade, Holocaust distortion has grown in intensity.
 It manifests in multiple ways.
 This has a negative influence on efforts to confront it and threatens the long-term sustainability of the relevance of the Holocaust as a subject of common reflection.
 Holocaust distortion acknowledges aspects of the Holocaust as fact, but excuses, minimizes, or misrepresents the Holocaust in a variety of ways and through various media.
 A wide range of actions or inactions by states can intentionally or unintentionally promote distorted perspectives.
 IHRA has engaged with the issue of Holocaust distortion since the inception of the organization.
 Among recent accomplishments is the Working Definition of Holocaust Denial and Distortion, which is still not so familiar to the public.
-The Working Definition of Holocaust threatens civil society, including, but not limited to, the educational institutions and human rights oriented NGOs, and how it is tantamount to antisemitism.
+The Working Definition of Holocaust Denial and Distortion outlines the ways that trivialization of the Holocaust threatens civil society, including, but not limited to, the educational institutions and human rights oriented NGOs, and how it is tantamount to antisemitism.